Ross Kerridge

-Ross Kenneth Kerridge (born 31 May 1956) is an Australian anaesthetist and politician who has served as the Lord Mayor of Newcastle since 2024.
+Ross Kenneth Kerridge (born 31 May 1956) is an Australian anaesthetist and politician who served as the Lord Mayor of Newcastle from 2024 to 2026.

 Early life and medical career

 Kerridge was born in Newcastle to parents Dr Gordon Kerridge AM and Catherine Kerridge (née Morley) on 31 May 1956.
 He is married to Marion and lives in Newcastle East.

 His first job upon leaving Newcastle Boys' High School was as a labourer at Newcastle Steelworks before attending the University of Sydney to study a Bachelor of Medicine, Bachelor of Surgery, graduating in 1980.
-He holds a Fellowship of the Faculty of Anaesthetists, Royal College of Surgeons (1986) as well as the Royal Australasian College of Surgeons (1988).
+He holds a Fellowship of the Faculty of Anaesthetists, Royal College of Anaesthetists (1986) as well as the Royal Australasian College of Surgeons (1988).

 Kerridge was employed at John Hunter Hospital as a Senior Staff Specialist and retired from medicine after election to public office.
 He is also a Conjoint Associate Professor at the University of Newcastle in the School of Medicine and Public Health.